languagetool-org/languagetool/languagetool-language-modules/en/src/main/resources/org/languagetool/resource/en/agid-readme.txt

 a + it means the entry can consist of one or more characters in that range. { } are literal.

-A typical entry will look like
+A typical entry will look like:

 WORD V: WORDed, WORed 2, WORD {EXPL} | WORDing, WORing 2 | WORDs